waimea-dlcollins/Level-3-programming-assessment/development.md

 ## Date: 28/3/2025

-added of the private lateinit var's for the buttons for the maze game in the mainWindow class, and also added all of the code for the buttons and made sure they stay at the bottom of the window by using the  add(controlPanel, BorderLayout.SOUTH) command.
+added of the private lateinit var's for the buttons for the maze game in the mainWindow class, and also added all of the buttons to the control panel using the  controlPanel.add() command, then added all of the code for the buttons and made sure they stay at the bottom of the window by using the  add(controlPanel, BorderLayout.SOUTH) command.
 <img width="514" alt="Screenshot 2025-04-01 at 9 07 21 AM" src="https://github.com/user-attachments/assets/b23fe73e-de9c-4f0f-88a1-9556fa0bd520" />
 <img width="373" alt="Screenshot 2025-04-01 at 9 07 29 AM" src="https://github.com/user-attachments/assets/52dbd55a-4c3e-46e7-8fad-8f3c0adab11a" />